International Association for the Exchange of Students for Technical Experience

-The International Association for the Exchange of Students for Technical Experience commonly referred to as IAESTE (pronounced i-a-es-te or ai-es-te) is an international organization exchanging students for technical work experience abroad.
+The International Association for the Exchange of Students for Technical Experience, commonly referred to as IAESTE, is an international organization exchanging students for technical work experience abroad.
 Students gain relevant technical training lasting from 4 weeks to 52 weeks.
 IAESTE includes committees representing more than 80 countries, with the potential of accepting new countries into the organization every year.
 At the general conference 2005 held in Cartagena, Colombia, the statute and by-laws of IAESTE a.s.b.l. were established, making IAESTE a registered "associacion sans but lucratif" (non-profit organization), with the centre in Luxembourg.
-The current President is Thomas Faltner from Austria.
+The current president is Bernard Baeyens from Colombia.
 IAESTE's motto is "Work, Experience, Discover".
 IAESTE's aims are to connect students with employers in foreign countries, provide university students with technical experience and culturally enrich students and their host communities.

 History

 IAESTE was founded in 1948 at Imperial College, London.
 The Imperial College Vacation Work Committee headed by Mr. James Newby initiated a meeting with national organizations from 10 European countries in a post war effort to promote better understanding between countries and cultures.

 Since 1948, the association has grown to include more than 80 countries worldwide and has exchanged in excess of 300,000 students.
-IAESTE exchanges around 7000 students annually playing an important role in giving technical undergraduates/postgraduates/graduates practical work experience and a global perspective.
+IAESTE exchanges around 7000 students annually playing an important role in giving technical undergraduates and postgraduates practical work experience and a global perspective.